hientv1999/Dr.ESP32/README.md

 ## Description
 The entire project consists of:
 - One single `Raspberry Pi 4 single-board computer` as the database server, placed in a secure place with continuous power supply (cooling solutions such as heat sink, fan are recommended for long-term usage)
-- Multiple `Dr.ESP32` devices as client device, somehow attached to or come along with the user.
+- Multiple `Dr.ESP32` devices which contain a `ESP32` microcontroller and a `LiFePO4 3.2V 1200mAh` battery as client device, somehow attached to or come along with the user.
 Each device can run continuously for 14-15 hours under each full charge.

 We will take the *supermarket* as an example.
 Each `Dr.ESP32` device will be mounted on the buggy or cart.
 Any `Dr.ESP32` in the buggy or cart station area should be disabled (under waiting state).
 Whenever a new customer enters the supermarket and takes the buggy or cart out of the station, the `Dr.ESP32` is then activated (under working state).
 In this state, `Dr.ESP32` constantly search for any nearby `Dr.ESP32` by scanning for any Bluetooth Low Energy (BLE) signal.
 If there is a BLE signal that:
 - is strong enough ( indicating that a nearby customer is standing closer than 2 meters from the original user )